 HOW WE DID IT

 Haven’t heard the word “transparency” enough this year?
 Goodâ€” because that’s what this edition of the Best of Boston is all about.
-Our team of expert judges selected winners based on months of browsing, buying, primping, gorging, and partying (it’s research, people); as proof, in the pages ahead you’ll find more analysis and evidence of our pavement-pounding than ever before.
-In another enlightenment-boosting move, we’re calling out both runners-up and previous honorees for the first time.
-And this year, city limits are no boundary to the best: If a place is outside Boston, but serves up, say, the most blazingly tasty Szechwan in the land (See Best of Boston 2009 Chinese), it earned a place on our honor roll.
+Our team of expert judges selected winners based on months of browsing, buying, primping, gorging, and partying (it’s research, people!); as proof, in the pages ahead you’ll find more analysis and evidence of our pavement-pounding than ever before.
+In another enlightenment-boosting move, we’re calling out both runners-ip and previous honorees for the first time.
+And this year, city limits are no boundary to the best: If a place is outside Boston serves up, say, the most blazingly tasty Szechwan in the land, it earned a place on our honor roll.